salesforce/policy_sentry/docs/introduction.md

 ...and our automation should create policies that correspond to those access levels.

 How do we accomplish this?
-Well, Policy Sentry leverages the AWS documentation on <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actions-resources-contextkeys.html">Actions, Resources, and Condition Keys for AWS Services</a> documentation to look up the actions, access levels, and resource types, and generates policies according to the ARNs and access levels.
+Well, Policy Sentry leverages the AWS documentation on [Actions, Resources, and Condition Keys][1] documentation to look up the actions, access levels, and resource types, and generates policies according to the ARNs and access levels.
 Consider the table snippet below:

 <table class="tg">
   <tr>